robinvenables/robinvenables.github.io/content/blog/creating-the-old-website-archive.md

 draft: false
 categories: ["website"]
 tags: ["hugo"]
+summary: 'Having decided to include some of the old website as an Archive section, I needed a way to present this.
+I chose to implement it as a menu item, linking to a series, a feature provided by the Anatole theme.'
 ---

 Having decided to include some of the old website as an Archive section, I needed a way to present this.
 I chose to implement it as a menu item, linking to a series, a feature provided by the Anatole theme.